raspberrypilearning/dancing-unicorn-rainbow/en/step_1.md

 ## Introduction

-Create an LED rainbow and make a unicorn dance to it.
+Create an LED rainbow and make a unicorn dance to it, all powered by the Raspberry Pi.

 ### What you will make

-In this resource, you will create your own rainbow powered by the Raspberry Pi.
-You will use Scratch to connect the rainbow to a unicorn sprite, and then make the unicorn dance to the rhythm of the rainbow.

-Here is a video which show what your dancing unicorn and rainbow might look like:
+You will use Scratch to connect a rainbow of LEDs to a unicorn sprite, and then make the unicorn dance to the rhythm of the rainbow.
+Here is a video showing what your dancing unicorn and rainbow might look like:

 <video width="560" height="315" controls>
 <source src="resources/Screencast.mp4" type="video/mp4">